 The hood panel is of one-piece construction which is strengthened and held to shape by front and rear transverse reinforcements of stamped sheet steel.
-The front end is also strengthened by a brace attached to the panel under the hood ornament to the center of the front reinforcement.
+The front end is also strengthened by a brace attached to the panel under the hood moulding to the center of the front reinforcement.

 The rear end of the hood is attached to the body cowl on each side by hinge assemblies which permit the front end of hood to be raised, alligator type.
 A heavy coil spring connected between each hinge assembly assists in raising the hood, and holds it in the open position.
-The springs exert a downward pull when hood is in closed position.
-See figure 12-8.
+See figure 12-9.

-The front end of hood is locked down by a dovetail bolt on hood which engages a lock lever in the latch mounted on a panel of the front end sheet metal assembly.
-Proper tension on the latching parts is maintained by a spring and retainer which surrounds the dovetail bolt (fig. 12-8).
+The front end of hood is locked down by a dovetail bolt on hood which engages a lock lever in the latch mounted on a panel of the front end sheet metal assembly (fig. 12-9).
 The hood is unlocked by lifting a release lever located beneath radiator grille frame.
 A safety hook mounted on the hood must then be pulled forward before the hood can be raised.